ASKurz/recoding-Hayes-2018/CONTRIBUTING.md

 ## Credit

 In my recent books, I have made it a practice to thank my contributors in the `index.Rmd` file.
 This project has been simple enough that I haven’t had reason to adopt that practice, yet.
-However, should your contribution make its way into the book, I will ll happily add your name and GitHub handle to a thank-you list.
+However, should your contribution make its way into the book, I will happily add your name and GitHub handle to a thank-you list.
 If for some reason you don't want to be added to the list, please let me know and I'll respect your privacy.